simplicitesoftware/docs/content/CTG_50_docs/CTG_10_ui/LSN_10_basic-usage/basic-usage.md

 1 - Browse all tabs to see all the fields.
 2 - Click on the magnifying glass icon to select a data from a link object.
 3 - Allows to attach local file.
-4 - Collapse area.
-5 - Error message.
+4 - Error message.
-The action bar below allows to `Save`and stay on the form, `Save/close` to save and go to the last consulted page, `Close`to exit without saving.
+5 - The action bar below allows to `Save`and stay on the form, `Save/close` to save and go to the last consulted page, `Close`to exit without saving.

 ### Update Form details